Our Church Family

 Prayer: We pray in worship not just to honor and thank God, but to raise our requests before Him in humble intercession (1 Timothy 2:1).

 Proclamation of the Word: The public reading of Scripture (1 Tim.
-4:13) and our preaching are designed to inspire clear understanding of God’s word and joyful obedience to His will.
-We do not preach ourselves but Jesus Christ as Lord (2 Corinthians 4:5).
+4:13) and our preaching are designed to inspire clear understanding of God’s word and obedience to His will.

 The Lord's Supper: We share in a common meal each first day of the week (Acts 20:7) to partake in the sacrifice Jesus made for us on the cross.
 The bread and fruit of the vine represent his body and his blood shed on our behalf (1 Cor.
 11:20-36).

-Giving: We cannot out give God but we do find heartfelt cheer in sacrificial giving, not by compulsion but out of decisions each one makes in his/her heart (2 Cor.
+We cannot out give God but we do find heartfelt cheer in giving, not by compulsion but out of decisions each one makes in his/her heart (2 Cor.
 9:7).
 Visitors are not expected to give, but can if they desire.
-Amy Carmichael wrote, "You can give without loving, but you cannot love without giving."

 Our historic legacy as a Church of Christ carries with it a passion for Christian unity.
 Our forebears taught believers to lay aside excess denominational baggage and go forward in spirit and truth under the light shed on our path by God’s word.
 We seek to simply be the church you read about in the Bible.
-We sometimes stumble and our task is unfinished, but our calling to live for Jesus and share His love with a divided and dying world continues to inspire us.
-We have a long way to go.
-Let’s go together!
+Our calling is to live for Jesus and share His love with a divided and dying world.

-Because the “Day” is coming, our invitation goes beyond church attendance.
-Patiently, we invite you to trust in Jesus Christ as your Savior and Lord.
-This trust begins not in self-pride, but in humble repentance followed by a willing participation with the death, burial and resurrection of Jesus through baptism, our water grave from which we rise as new creations in Christ.
-This new birth is what bonds us to Jesus and joins us to his church.
+Because the “Day” is coming, our invitation goes beyond just church attendance.
+We invite you to trust in Jesus Christ as your Savior and Lord.
+This trust begins with humble repentance followed by a willing participation with the death, burial and resurrection of Jesus through baptism - our water grave from which we rise as new creations in Christ.
+This new birth is what bonds us to Jesus and adds us to his church.